FEBAutonomous/control-recruitment-project/README.md

 ## Deliverables/Completion Criteria

-To comply with Blue & Gold guidelines, we must provide a set of minimum criteria which, if completed, guarantee that you can work on a technical project.
-These are those criteria.
+Here's what we're looking for, more concretely:

 Here, "controller" just refers to your entire solution, not just the control portion (ie, distinct planners or dynamics models or whatever count as distinct controllers).

-- Implement at least 2 different controllers and compare the results to make quantitatively motivated decisions on the best option.
+- Design your controller to optimize for lap time subject to the net acceleration and cone collision constraints.
+You may add additional constraints (like implementation complexity, runtime, etc) as you see fit.
+All justification for design decisions should be tied back to these goals and constraints.
 - Implement at least one controller which can complete a lap without exceeding the net acceleration limits or hitting any cones.
+- Compare that controller in some rigorous way to another.
-- Provide some proof of safety (with respect to the aforementioned acceleration and cone collision constraints) for your controller.
-Does not need to be fully valid (ie, can use approximations like linearization and convexification), but any such approximations must be well motivated. (really this criteria is just 'provide some justification for why your controller shouldn't violate any of the constraints')
+- Provide some claim of safety (with respect to the aforementioned acceleration and cone collision constraints) for your controller.
+Does not need to be a fully valid proof (ie, can use approximations like linearization or convexification), but any such approximations should be stated and well motivated. (really this criteria is just 'provide some justification for why your controller shouldn't violate any of the constraints')
-- Understand the math behind all implemented controllers and be able to provide first principles (or at least quantitative data-driven) reasoning for why they chose the ones they did.
+- Understand the math behind all implemented controllers enough to be able to provide first principles (or at least quantitative data-driven) reasoning for why you chose the one you did.
 - Provide reasoning for how setpoints are chosen for the controller (ie, provide motivation for how planning was done)